vieuxcolon/dapp-test/README.md

 # How to launch
-docker build -t hardhat-init . docker run -it --rm hardhat-init
+docker build -t hardhat-env .
+docker run -it  hardhat-env
+./run-all.sh